cassieesposito/audiobookshelf-renameFromMetadata/README.md

 f.write (f'mv "{root}" "{DELIMITER.join(path)}"\n')
 ```

-This could be the start of a useful ABS feature, but there are a number of issues that would need to be addressed.
+####This could be the start of a useful ABS feature, but there are a number of issues that would need to be addressed first.

 1. There are a number of sanity checks that are not necessary with my particular situation, but that need to be adressed before any sort of deployment
 1. - If any series name listed in metadata.abs contains `', ' or ' #'`, you can expect bad behavior.